Alejogb1/job-board/blog-data/differences-between-com-mongodb-client-mongoclient-and-com-mongodb-mongoclient.md

 id: "differences-between-com-mongodb-client-mongoclient-and-com-mongodb-mongoclient"
 ---

-Okay so you're asking about the difference between `com.mongodb.client.MongoClient` and `com.mongodb.MongoClient` right?
+ so you're asking about the difference between `com.mongodb.client.MongoClient` and `com.mongodb.MongoClient` right?
 Been there done that many many times let me tell you.

 First off let's get this straight these are two different classes from the Java MongoDB driver they're not interchangeable they represent different eras of the driver and have distinct uses and lifecycles.